ProxNF: Neural Field Proximal Training for High-Resolution 4D Dynamic Image Reconstruction

 In dynamic image reconstruction, the imaging operator $\H$ is the concatenation of imaging operators $\{\H_k\}_{k=1}^K$, one for each imaging frame $k=1, \ldots K$, where $K$ denotes the number of frames.
 Under the quasi-static approximation that the object $f$ does not change during the acquisition of the $k$-th imaging frame, the measurements $\data_k \in \mathcal{D}_k$ collected at the $k$-th frame are described by

 where $t_k = (k-1)\Delta T\in[0,T]$ is the sampling time of frame $k$, $\Delta T$ is the sampling interval, $\ipar(\cdot,t_k)$ is the object at frame $k$, and $\noise_k$ represents measurement noise.
-For several applications of practical relevance the measurement aperture translates or rotates between imaging frames \cite{Liang2007, sidky2006accurate, velikina2015reconstruction, haldar2011low, cam2023dynamic, cam2024spatiotemporal}, yielding imaging operators $\{\H_k\}_{k=1}^K$ that are different for each frame and measurements that are severely undersampled.
-In what follows, the notations
+For several applications of practical relevance, the measurement aperture translates or rotates between imaging frames \cite{Liang2007, sidky2006accurate, velikina2015reconstruction, haldar2011low, cam2023dynamic, cam2024spatiotemporal}, yielding imaging operators $\{\H_k\}_{k=1}^K$ that are different for each frame and measurements that are severely undersampled.
+In what follows, the notation

-are introduced to write the dynamic imaging model in Eqn. \eqref{eqn:imaging_eq_frame} in the general form of Eqn. \eqref{eqn:imaging_eq}.
+is introduced to express the dynamic imaging model in Eqn. \eqref{eqn:imaging_eq_frame} in the general form of Eqn. \eqref{eqn:imaging_eq}.
 Above, $\{\mathbf{e}_k\}_{k=1}^K$ indicates the canonical basis of $\mathbb{R}^K$ and the symbol $\otimes$ represents the outer product of two vectors yielding a rank-1 matrix.

 Using the above notation, spatiotemporal image reconstruction can be formulated as an optimization problem